48 Group Club: Criticism

 In Hidden Hand: Exposing How the Chinese Communist Party Is Reshaping the World, authors Clive Hamilton and Mareike Ohlberg stated:

 In short, at the instigation of a member of the Standing Committee of the Politburo, Zhou Enlai, the 48 Group was the work of three secret members of the Communist Party of Great Britain.
 From this foundation the club quickly developed an unrivalled level of trust and intimacy with the top leadership of the CCP, and has built itself into the most powerful instrument of Beijing's influence and intelligence gathering in the United Kingdom.
 Reaching into the highest ranks of Britain's political, business, media and university elites, the club plays a decisive role in shaping British attitudes to China.

 Failed libel lawsuit

-In June 2020, the 48 Group Club and its chairman Stephen Perry launched a libel lawsuit in a failed attempt to block the publication of Hidden Hand in Canada, the United Kingdom, and the United States.
+In June 2020, the 48 Group Club and its chairman, Stephen Perry, launched a libel lawsuit in an unsuccessful attempt to block the publication of Hidden Hand in Canada, the United Kingdom, and the United States.